microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chatmessage-post-replies.md

 doc_type: apiPageType
 ---

-# Reply to a message in a channel
+# Send replies to a message in a channel

 Namespace: microsoft.graph